melmzv/cqa_ws24_grand_analysis/README.md

 Assuming that you have WRDS access, Python, Vs Code, Quarto and make installed, this should be relatively straightforward.
 Refer to the setup instructions in section [above](#where-do-i-start).

 > [!IMPORTANT]
-> - To access the Transparency Report data needed for this project, use the Audit Analytics Database available through the WRDS (Wharton Research Data Services) platform.
+> - To access the data needed for this project, use the Databases available through the WRDS (Wharton Research Data Services) platform.
 WRDS acts as a gateway, offering tools for data extraction and analysis, and consolidates multiple data sources for academic and corporate research.
-> - In order to access the Audit Analytics Database through WRDS, complete this [form](https://wrds-www.wharton.upenn.edu/register/), if not yet registered for WRDS.
+> - In order to access a Database through WRDS, complete this [form](https://wrds-www.wharton.upenn.edu/register/), if not yet registered for WRDS.
 Ensure that you create an account with your institutional (university) login.
 If you are from Humboldt-Universität zu Berlin, contact the University Library to get your account request approved.
 After setting up Two-factor authentication (2FA) and accepting the terms of use, you will be set to go with WRDS Databases.
-> - Unfortunately, WRDS does not typically provide direct access to historical snapshots of databases.
-The data available through WRDS is usually the most current version (latest update in [September 2024](https://wrds-www.wharton.upenn.edu/pages/get-data/audit-analytics/europe/europe-transparency-reports/)).
-To access a specific historical version like the 2022 version, contact the data vendor through [WRDS support](mailto:wrds@lseg.com?subject=[GitHub]%20Historical%20Data%20Access) directly to inquire about the possibility of accessing historical snapshots.
+> - Please note that WRDS does not typically provide direct access to historical snapshots of databases.
+The data available through WRDS is usually the most current version.
+To access a specific historical version, contact the data vendor through [WRDS support](mailto:wrds@lseg.com?subject=[GitHub]%20Historical%20Data%20Access) directly to inquire about the possibility of accessing historical snapshots.

 1. Click on the `Use this template` button on the top right of the repository and choose `Create a new repository`.
 Give the repository a name, a description and choose whether it should be public or private.
 Click on `Create repository`.